-Since data objects in R lose all user specified attributes when e.g. we transpose them or taking a subset it was decided to write several methods, which process attributes correctly.
+Since data objects in R loose all user specified attributes when e.g. we transpose them or taking a subset, it was decided to write several methods, which would process attributes correctly.
 They also adjust indices of excluded rows and columns when user takes a subset or merge two data objects together.
 When data matrix is transposed the corresponding method will switch the x- and y- attributes.
 All methods with a brief description are listed in the table below (including the ones already introduces).

 ||Show data object without excluded elements|